-I bought Blackberry Curve 9300 in the middle of June for my main mobile phone I’m using on a daily basis, and switched an account from b-mobile into NTT DoCoMo again by the Mobile Number Portability service.
-The b-mobile SIM card was what I got together with an iPhone 4 Hong Kong version, but the iPhone 4 was not so good for telephone because its voice quality was not satisfactory and the manoeuvre was a little bit complicating.
-It’s just for web browsing, taking pictures and motion videos, playing games and other utilities, not for talking.
+I bought Blackberry Curve 9300 in the middle of June for my main mobile phone I’m using daily and switched an account from b-mobile into NTT DoCoMo again by the Mobile Number Portability service.
+The b-mobile SIM card was what I got together with an iPhone 4 Hong Kong version.
+Still, the iPhone 4 was not so good for a telephone because its voice quality was not satisfactory and the manoeuvre was a little bit complicating.
+It’s just for web browsing, taking pictures and motion videos, playing games, and other utilities, not for talking.
 I think the best device for voice calls is that of Nokia, but Nokia doesn’t sell any mobile phones in Japan any longer.
 Out of the phones available in Japan, Blackberry is for me.
 That’s why I’ve got Blackberry again.

 Another reason why I chose Blackberry again is that it has a real QWERTY keyboard on the device, not displayed on the screen.
 You can type the keyboard to enter text, and doing this is much easier than touching the virtual keyboard on the screen.
 So I’m gonna use it for text messaging and email writing besides talking on it.
 Text messaging will be much more convenient because sending SMS to other carriers will be available next Wednesday.

-Although iPhone is not so good for a telephone, it’s the best for a camera and a communicator with plenty of applications.
-I’ve got a Softbank SIM card too, so I still use iPhone4 used so far on a main basis with the Softbank SIM card inserted in it.
+Although the iPhone is not so good for a telephone, it’s best for a camera and a communicator with plenty of applications.
+I’ve got a Softbank SIM card too, so I still use iPhone4 used so far on the main basis with the Softbank SIM card inserted in it.